Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: Classification of the Transitive Group Actions of the Orthochronous Poincaré Group

 \subsection{Tachyons}

 The case $m^{2}<0$ is also interesting.
 The invariant quantity $m$ is now purely imaginary and is therefore of the form $m=i\mu$ for a real constant $\mu$.
-The system's four-momentum $p^{\mu}$ is spacelike, $p^{2}=\mu^{2}c^{2}>0$, so its temporal component $p^{t}$ does not have a definite sign under orthochronous Lorentz transformations and we cannot impose a positivity condition on the system's energy.
+The system's four-momentum $p^{\mu}$ is spacelike, $p^{2}=\mu^{2}c^{2}>0$, so its temporal component $p^{t}$ does not have a definite sign under orthochronous Lorentz transformations.
+As a consequence, we cannot impose a positivity condition on the system's energy.

 We can use $p^{2}=\mu^{2}c^{2}$ to express the system's energy $E=p^{t}c$ in terms of its three-dimensional momentum $\vec p$ as the mass-shell relation